 Our capital expenditures relate primarily to technology systems and periodic refurbishment of our leased premises, which generally range from \$2.0 million to \$3.0 million annually.
 From time to time we incur leasehold improvements related to the build out of new space.
-In 2022, we expect to incur leasehold costs of approximately \$8.0 million, excluding the benefit of lease incentives, related to the relocation of our London office.
+During 2022, we are relocating our London office and expect to incur leasehold costs of approximately \$7.0 million, excluding the benefit of lease incentives, of which approximately \$3.0 million has been incurred.
 There are no other large leasehold improvement expenditures planned in the near-term.